cue-lang/cue/doc/ref/spec.md

 These are typically targets of pre-declared identifiers.

 All keywords may be used as labels (field names).
-They cannot, however, be used as identifiers to refer to the same name.
+Unless noted otherwise, they can also be used as identifiers to refer to the same name.

 #### Values